tinacms/tina.io/content/blog/gatsby-tina-101.md

 ### Friendly Form Fields

 Right now our sidebar forms for editing are 'okay,' but there's room for improvement.
-It would be a lot nicer if the form fields labelled with things like `rawFrontmatter.title`.
+It would be a lot nicer if the form fields weren't labeled with things like `rawFrontmatter.title`.
 Our content authors would likely not appreciate labels like that!

 There are also fields _Tyra_ uses that should be "private" and not available to edit in the sidebar.
 For example, the `type` frontmatter value to identify posts.